jolson615/tech-exchange-2021/u1-html-git/intro-to-command-line-cloud-shell-and-git-clone-add-commit-push.md

 * What are some benefits to seeing other public repositories?

 ### Navigating Through  Files
 When students are coding, it is important that they know where their files are being stored.
-WHen they first open the Cloud Shell editor guide them to the Terminal and navigate through the workspace by using the commands:
+When they first open the Cloud Shell editor guide them to the Terminal and navigate through the workspace by using the commands:
 * pwd
 * ls
 * cd